Frequently Asked Questions

 Images of the items shown on our website are for illustrative purposes only.
 Whilst we try to ensure all images and colours are correct, we can't guarantee that all the images will accurately reflect the true design and colour of the item delivered to you.
 Please be aware that colours may differ between manufacturers.
 Whilst every effort has been made to ensure that item specifications are correct on the website, due to continual item development through research and design, specifications may change without notice.

-We accept payments from most major credit cards, including Visa and Mastercard, as well as debit cards, Sagepay and PayPal.
+We accept payments from most major credit cards, including Visa, Mastercard and American Express, as well as debit cards, Sagepay and PayPal.
 All payments must be in UK Pounds Sterling.
-Payment through our website can only be made from the UK, the website will not allow orders to be placed from outside of the UK
+Payment through our website can only be made from the UK, the website will not allow orders to be placed from outside of the UK.

 Installation and Disposal